prociow/sensorberg-dev.github.io/_posts/2015-05-26-Read-Sync-Settings-Permission-optional.md

 This change comes to affect in the final Android 1.0.1 release.

-Read all about the tools:remove feature in the [Manifest Merger documentation](http://tools.android.com/tech-docs/new-build-system/user-guide/manifest-merger#TOC-tools:node-markers)
+Read all about the tools:remove feature in the <a href="http://tools.android.com/tech-docs/new-build-system/user-guide/manifest-merger#TOC-tools:node-markers">Manifest Merger documentation</a>

 <div class="callout callout-alert">